Skip to content

 seat_type: SeatType = SeatType.ECONOMY class-attribute instance-attribute

-sort_by: SortBy = SortBy.NONE class-attribute instance-attribute
+sort_by: SortBy = SortBy.BEST class-attribute instance-attribute

 stops: MaxStops = MaxStops.ANY class-attribute instance-attribute